Planning to apply to business school in 2022 (or beyond)? Get started now with Personal MBA Coach’s 2022 MBA Planning tips.

 Strengthening extracurricular profiles is one of the key areas Personal MBA Coach is working on with MBA candidates this January.
 By putting in the extra effort now, you will have ample opportunities to add real value before the deadlines this fall and avoid being penalized for not having a track record of involvement and leadership by the time summer comes.

-Below are three key guiding principles to keep in mind when developing your own extracurricular strategy.
+Below are three key guiding principles to keep in mind when determining the best extracurriculars for MBA application success.

 1) Quality over quantity